ldsz89/testRepo/README.md

 # testRepo
-This is a test so i can learn to use GitHun
+This is a test so i can learn to use GitHub